Arrest Warrants in Tampa

 HCSO Warrant Section

-The Hillsborough County Sheriff Office (HCSO) Warrants Section participates in several warrant round-up operations each year, including operations with the U.S. Marshal’s Service targeting violent fugitives.
+The Hillsborough County Sheriff’s Office (HCSO) Warrants Section participates in several yearly warrant round-up operations, including operations with the U.S. Marshal’s Service targeting violent fugitives.

-The Warrants Section coordinated the extradition of thousands of fugitives to Hillsborough County from other areas of the state.
+The Warrants Section coordinated the extradition of thousands of fugitives from other areas of the state to Hillsborough County.
 Also, the section coordinates the transfer of fugitives arrested in other states back to Hillsborough County.
 Many of these cases involved Governor’s Rendition Warrants for fugitives who fight extradition back to Florida.

 With the cooperation of the 13th Judicial Circuit Court and the State Attorney’s Office, hundreds of dated warrants are canceled due to statutory limitations.
 Warrants are also removed for fugitives found to be deceased.